 Example #2 – ISNA & IF Function with VLOOKUP Function to Avoid #N/A Error

 In the below-mentioned table1.
 I have the list of students in the student column (Column J) & their scores in the Score column (Column K).

-Table 2 contains a list of student name in student column (column M), our objective here in this table, is to find student score, based on his name i.e. student name (refer table 1) by using VLOOKUP Function.
+Table 2 contains a list of student name in the student column (column M); our objective here in this table is to find student score based on his name, i.e. student name (refer to table 1), by using the VLOOKUP Function.

 Prior to applying a VLOOKUP formula, You should be aware of it.
 Vertical lookup or VLOOKUP references vertically-aligned tables and quickly finds data in relation to the value the user enters.